filipsjostrand/filipsjostrand.github.io/README.md

 # filipsjostrand.github.io

-This is an application that can be used for planning. <br>
+This website is a
+- planning application. <br>
-It is also a portfolio website with information about me. <br><br>
+- portfolio website (info about me). <br>

-The website is programmed in JavaScript (with some HTML & CSS).
+It is programmed in JavaScript (with HTML & CSS).
 <br><br>

 ## Application Headers (Description)